bkim1080/Loop-Studios-Landing-Page/README.md

 ## About The Project

-This is a basic landing page for a fictional company called Loop Studios.
+This is a single-page landing page for a fictional company called Loop Studios.
 The layout is responsive for desktop and mobile devices.
-It has a collapsible navigation menu.
+It includes a collapsible navigation menu at mobile device screen sizes.

 Website Link (hosted via Netlify): [Loop Studios Website](https://jovial-ardinghelli-c3639d.netlify.app)